fade03/GLox/README.md

 You can find some `Lox` code in `resources/lox` folder.

-The interpreter is not fully tested, once I find a bug, it will be fixed as soon as possible.
+The interpreter is not fully tested, once I find a bug, I will fix it as soon as possible.

 Usage:
 ```